xpqz/documentation/dotnet-interface/docs/overview/files-installed-with-dyalog.md

 - `aplscript`; a sub-directory that contains APLScript examples.
 - `asp.net`; a sub-directory that is mapped to the IIS Virtual Directory `dyalog.net`, and contains various sample APL Web applications.
 - `winforms`; a sub-directory that contains sample applications that use the `System.Windows.Forms` GUI classes.
 - `web.config`: this file specifies Dyalog configuration parameters for ASP.NET.
-See The web.config file on page 1.
+See [The web.config file](../implementation-details/asp-net-configuration-file.md).